stackb/rules_proto/DEVELOPMENT.md

 everything in the `vendor/` directory.
 This does not work correctly if there are `BUILD.bazel` files in vendor.
 These files are also listed in the `.gitignore` file.

+## Debugging `gazelle_testdata_example` tests.

+The target `//example/golden:golden_test` runs a test foreach subdirectory of `example/golden/testdata/`.
+These tests stage all the `BUILD.in` files, optionally using a `.gazelle.args` file to run gazelle.
+It then compares the actual BUILD files produced to the `BUILD.out` files.
+These are generally straightforward to debug as a diff is printed out if the test fails.

+Use `bazel query //example/golden:all` to see all the actual tests in this package.

+The tests defined by `gazelle_testdata_example` glob up one of the `testdata/scala/` directories and generates a `_test.go` file.
+Use `bazel build
+//example/golden:scala` to print out the generated test file (`cat bazel-bin/example/golden/scala_test.go`).

+This type of test packages up the `BUILD.out` files and uses `go_bazel_test` to actually run `bazel build ...` on it.
+So, the `:golden_test` target is used to assert that the correct gazelle output is generated, while `:scala_test` is used to assert that the outbut actually builds.

+The effective `WORKSPACE` file is a concatenation of the `workspace_template` (e.g. `prebuilt.WORKSPACE`) and the one in the testdata example dir.

+One way to debug these kinds of tests is to open an editor in the effective directory where the test is constructed (this will be printed out if it fails).
+For example `(cd
+/private/var/tmp/_bazel_i868039/7b08591af2b3d71f45f2e4029050db37/bazel_testing/bazel_go_test/main
+&& code .)`.
+You can then use `bazel build` directly in this space to explore what's going on.